 Wild Bird Food

-Below I have listed the different types of bird seed that is out there and with it the species of birds that will eat it:
+Just to give you an idea, I have listed the different types of bird seed that is out there and with it the species of birds that generally eats it:

 Types of Wild Bird Food

 Safflower Seed is a favorite seed of the Northern Cardinal.
-House Finches and Mourning Doves will also feed on this type as well as Grosbeaks, Bluejays, Chickadees, Doves, Sparrows, Buntings, Titmice, Chickadees, and Starlings.
-Squirrels don’t like this and will not eat it and that is a good thing.
+House Finches and Mourning Doves will also feed on this type as well as Grosbeaks, Blue jays, Chickadees, Doves, Sparrows, Buntings, Titmice, and Starlings.
+Squirrels do not like safflower seed so they will not eat it.
+Keep that in mind if you are having squirrel problems.

 Thistle Seed or Nyjer Seed which is the same thing is a finch favorite.
 Goldfinches, Purple Finches and even Mourning Doves will eat this seed.
-However, Nuthatches, Redpolls, Indigo Buntings, and Pine Siskens will also dine on it.
+However, nuthatches, Redpolls, Indigo Buntings, and Pine Siskens will also dine on it.
+Want to add some colorful birds to your yard?
+Then thistle is the way to go.
+This is a must have in my backyard.

-Millet is a seed used for the ground feeders such as Sparrows,Doves, Towhees, Juncos, and Cardinals, Quail, Cowbirds, Blackbirds, and House Sparrows.
+Millet is a seed used for the ground feeders such as sparrows,doves, towhees, juncos, and cardinals, quail, cowbirds, and blackbirds.

-Cracked Corn attracts Cardinals, Starlings, Cowbirds, Jays,Crows, Grosbeaks, Blackbirds, Bluejays, and Pigeons.
-This is not my favorite to have in the feeders as I do not like to have the Starlings, Blackbirds, and Cowbirds at my feeders as they come in huge flocks and eat up all the food.
+Cracked Corn attracts cardinals, starlings, cowbirds, jays,crows, grosbeaks, blackbirds, blue jays, and pigeons.
+This is not my favorite to have in the feeders as I do not like to have the starlings, blackbirds, and cowbirds at my feeders.
+I guarantee they will come in huge flocks and eat up all the food.
+If you do not mind that then this will work for you.

 Milo, also called sorghum is a large and bulky seed and less expensive.
 However, it is less appealing to most bird species.
-Very few birds will eat milo, though it is a favorite food for doves, wild turkeys.
+Very few birds will eat milo, though it is a favorite food for doves and wild turkeys.

 Premium Mix Bird Food has a mix with most or all of the above seeds mentioned.
 Included with that are different fruits, raisins, nuts, and also corn if you choose.
-I personally make sure that there is no corn in the mix as I do not like all of the cowbirds and blackbirds coming in to the feeders too.
-They still might but without the corn it is less likely.
+I personally make sure that there is no corn in the mix as I do not like all of the cowbirds and blackbirds swarming in to the feeders.
+They still might come but not as much.

 OTHER TYPES OF WILD BIRD FOOD